-Strava's own feature set has grown significantly over the years, but the third-party app ecosystem is where things get really interesting.
-Hundreds of developers have built tools that extend Strava in ways the platform itself doesn't — and many of the best ones are completely free.
+Strava's own feature set has grown a lot over the years, but the third-party app ecosystem is where things get interesting.
+Hundreds of developers have built tools that extend Strava in ways the platform itself doesn't, and many of the best ones are free.

-We curate a directory of 100+ free Strava apps, but these 10 stand out for the depth of their features, the quality of their execution, and the value they add to your training.
-Each one connects to Strava via the API, syncing your activity data automatically.
+We curate a directory of 100+ free Strava apps, but these 10 stand out for how deep their features go, how well they're built, and what they add to your training.
+Each one connects to Strava via the API and syncs your activity data automatically.

-If you use a power meter or heart rate monitor, intervals.icu provides the kind of training analytics that used to cost $20/month on other platforms.
-Built by David Tinker, a developer and cycling enthusiast, it offers fitness modeling (ATL/CTL/TSB), structured workout planning, power curve analysis, season planning, and deep performance insights — all completely free.
+If you run with a power meter or heart rate monitor, intervals.icu gives you the kind of training analytics that used to cost $20/month elsewhere.
+David Tinker, a developer and cyclist, built it.
+You get fitness modeling (ATL/CTL/TSB), structured workout planning, power curve analysis, season planning, and detailed performance insights, all free.

 Why it's on this list: It is genuinely hard to explain why this is free.
-The depth of analysis rivals TrainingPeaks and is on par with tools costing hundreds per year.
-A supporter tier exists at $4/month, but it unlocks zero additional features — it just helps fund development.
+The depth of analysis rivals TrainingPeaks and tools that cost hundreds per year.
+There is a $4/month Supporter tier that adds extras like weather analysis, an annual plan builder, and full Strava history import, but the core analytics most athletes actually want stay free.

-Sauce is a free, open-source browser extension that transforms Strava's activity pages with advanced analytics.
-Install it in Chrome, Firefox, Safari, or Edge and your Strava activities instantly show normalized power, intensity factor, TSS, power zone breakdowns, grade-adjusted pace, and expanded charts.
-No separate app to open — the data appears right inside Strava.
+Sauce is a free, open-source browser extension that adds serious analytics to Strava's activity pages.
+Install it in Chrome, Firefox, Safari, or Edge and your activities show normalized power, intensity factor, TSS, power zone breakdowns, grade-adjusted pace, and expanded charts.
+There is no separate app to open.
+The data shows up right inside Strava.

-Why it's on this list: The core extension is open-source and completely free.
-A small Patreon tier exists for bonus features, but the vast majority of functionality costs nothing.
-For anyone who wishes Strava showed more data on activity pages, Sauce is the answer.
+Why it's on this list: The core extension is open-source and free.
+There is a small Patreon tier for bonus features, but almost everything costs nothing.
+If you wish Strava showed more data on activity pages, Sauce is the answer.

-StatsHunters creates beautiful heatmaps of your Strava activities, showing everywhere you've been in a stunning visual overlay.
-It also tracks visited tiles (similar to VeloViewer's Explorer Tiles), provides detailed statistics, and lets you explore your activity history on a map.
+StatsHunters builds heatmaps of your Strava activities, showing everywhere you've been as one map overlay.
+It also tracks visited tiles (similar to VeloViewer's Explorer Tiles), gives you detailed statistics, and lets you explore your activity history on a map.

-Why it's on this list: The heatmap visualization alone would justify a subscription on other platforms.
-StatsHunters offers it completely free, with no artificial limitations on history or features.
+Why it's on this list: The heatmap alone would justify a subscription on other platforms.
+StatsHunters gives it to you free, with no artificial limits on history or features.

-Runalyze is a training analysis platform focused on endurance athletes with roots in the open-source community.
-It estimates your VO2max from your activities, predicts race times across distances from 5K to ultramarathon, tracks training load with the Banister model, and provides science-backed insights about your fitness.
-The level of physiological analysis is remarkable for a free tool.
+Runalyze is a training analysis platform for endurance athletes, with roots in the open-source community.
+It estimates your VO2max from your activities, predicts race times for everything from a 5K to an ultramarathon, tracks training load with the Banister model, and gives you science-backed insights about your fitness.
+The level of physiological analysis is rare for a free tool.

 Why it's on this list: The VO2max estimation and race prediction features are based on published sports science research.
 Few free tools come close to the depth of physiological analysis Runalyze provides.

 Strautomator lets you create custom rules that automatically modify your Strava activities.
 Set up rules like: "If activity type is ride and distance is under 10km, rename to Commute and set gear to City Bike."
-It can auto-tag, rename, update descriptions, set gear, and much more — triggered every time a new activity hits Strava.
+It can auto-tag, rename, update descriptions, and set gear, and it runs every time a new activity hits Strava.

 Why it's on this list: The free tier covers most users' automation needs.
 If you're tired of manually renaming commutes or switching gear after every upload, Strautomator eliminates the busywork.

-Roast My Strava uses AI to generate brutally honest (and hilarious) commentary about your Strava profile and training data.
-Connect your account, and it analyzes your activities to produce personalized roasts that are surprisingly insightful while being genuinely funny.
+Roast My Strava uses AI to write brutally honest (and hilarious) commentary about your Strava profile and training data.
+Connect your account and it digs through your activities to produce personalized roasts that are surprisingly insightful and genuinely funny.
 Winner of the 2025 Strava App Award for Community Motivation.

 Why it's on this list: It went viral for a reason.
-The AI roasts are clever enough that athletes share them proudly on social media.
-It demonstrates that not every Strava app needs to be a serious training tool.
+The roasts are clever enough that athletes share them proudly on social media.
+Proof that not every Strava app needs to be a serious training tool.

-Elevate is a free, open-source browser extension (with a companion desktop app) that supercharges the Strava website with advanced analytics.
-It layers fitness trend tracking (Fitness, Fatigue, and Form), heart rate and power stress scores, year-over-year progressions, and detailed activity and segment stats directly onto your Strava pages.
+Elevate is a free, open-source browser extension (with a companion desktop app) that adds deep analytics to the Strava website.
+It layers fitness trend tracking (Fitness, Fatigue, and Form), heart rate and power stress scores, year-over-year progressions, and detailed activity and segment stats right onto your Strava pages.

 Wandrer tracks every unique road and trail you've traveled, turning exploration into a game.
 Your personal map fills in with every activity, showing which areas you've covered and which roads are still waiting.
 It won the 2025 Strava App Award for Games & Optimizations.

 Why it's on this list: The free tier gives you a taste of the exploration map with recent activities.
-Even at the Pro level ($30/year), it's one of the best values in the Strava ecosystem for the motivation it provides to get out and explore new routes.
+Even at the Pro level ($40/year), it's one of the best values in the Strava ecosystem for how much it gets you out exploring new routes.

 CityStrides tracks which streets you've run in your city and calculates your completion percentage.
 See every street on a map, with completed ones highlighted and unfinished ones calling out to you.
-It creates a powerful motivation loop: "I'm at 47% of my neighborhood — let me grab that one street I missed."
+It creates a motivation loop you don't expect: "I'm at 47% of my neighborhood, let me go grab that one street I missed."

 Why it's on this list: The core street tracking and city completion features work on the free tier.
 If running every street in your city sounds addictive (it is), CityStrides makes it trackable.

-Smashrun focuses exclusively on running with unique visualizations you won't find anywhere else.
-Your running data becomes interactive charts, badges for achievements, and visual displays that make reviewing your training genuinely enjoyable.
-The interface is clean and the design is thoughtful in a way that generic analytics platforms rarely achieve.
+Smashrun is all about running, with visualizations you won't find anywhere else.
+Your running data becomes interactive charts, achievement badges, and visual displays that make reviewing your training genuinely enjoyable.
+The interface is clean and the design is thoughtful in a way generic analytics platforms rarely manage.

 Why it's on this list: The free tier provides excellent running analytics and unique visual treatments of your data.
 The Pro tier adds historical data access and additional features, but the core experience is strong without paying.